Zolpidem

 How long can I take Zolpidem?

-Zolpidem is intended for short-term use — typically 7 to 10 days, with a maximum of 4 weeks in most clinical guidelines.
-Longer use increases the risk of tolerance (requiring higher doses for the same effect) and physical or psychological dependence.
-If your insomnia persists beyond your prescribed course, contact your provider for re-evaluation.
+Zolpidem is intended for short-term use.
+Longer use increases the risk of tolerance and dependence.
+If insomnia persists beyond your prescribed course, contact your provider for re-evaluation.
 They may recommend cognitive behavioral therapy for insomnia (CBT-I), which is considered the first-line long-term treatment for chronic insomnia.

 Can I become dependent on Zolpidem?

-Yes — Zolpidem is a Schedule IV controlled substance with recognized potential for tolerance and dependence, particularly with prolonged or higher-than-prescribed use.
-This is the primary reason it is prescribed for short-term use only, under active provider supervision.
-If you have a history of substance use disorder or dependence, disclose this during your medical intake — your provider will factor this into their prescribing decision.
-Do not take more than prescribed or continue beyond your prescribed course without re-evaluation.
+Zolpidem is a Schedule IV controlled substance with recognized potential for tolerance and dependence, particularly with prolonged or higher-than-prescribed use.
+This is why it is prescribed for short-term use only, under active provider supervision.
+If you have a history of substance use disorder, disclose this during your medical intake.

 Is telemedicine for sleep medication available in my state?

-Services are provided by licensed physicians and nurse practitioners via telemedicine in states where permitted, including California, Florida, and others.
+Services are provided by licensed physicians and nurse practitioners via telemedicine in states where permitted.
 Telemedicine laws and controlled substance prescribing regulations vary by state — your provider will confirm eligibility during the consultation process.
-If telemedicine prescribing for a Schedule IV controlled substance is not available in your state, your provider will advise you accordingly and may suggest alternative approaches to managing your insomnia.